Amran-Lab/Ada-Membership-Api/README.md

 - You can top up money on the kiosk with cash.
 - As there is a PIN I assumed that after swiping the card the Kiosk will ask for the PIN which the user can then sign in with.
 This is a change in requirement as it means it no longer shows a welcome message until the employee has inputted their PIN.
 I did this because the welcome message contains sensitive information such as name.
 - The Kiosk can perform basic tasks such as deleting a token and sending a token in the header when making a request.
-- It will be able to read the status and message of the response and be display a corresponding output to the user.
+- It will be able to read the status and message of the response and display a corresponding output to the user.

 ## UML - Diagrams
 ![UML IMAGE](UMLAPI.png)